conan-io/docs/ci_tutorial/packages_pipeline/multi_configuration.rst

 - When all package binaries for all configurations were successfully built, we promoted them from the ``packages`` to the ``products`` repository, to make them available for the ``products pipeline``.
 - **Package lists** were captured in the package creation process and merged into a single one to run the promotion.

+There is still an aspect that we haven't considered yet, the possibility that the dependencies of ``ai/1.1.0`` change during the build.
+Move to the next section to see how to use lockfiles to achieve more consistent multi-configuration builds.